big img

 Astigmatism Symptoms & Signs

-• Eye strain and headaches.
+• Eye strain

 Attain Clear Vision With Kraff Eye Institute

 If you are ready to attain clear vision with laser eye surgery for astigmatism, The Kraff Eye Institute is the right choice for you!
-With over 30 years of experience correcting all levels of refractive error, including astigmatism, you can feel confident that you will achieve the highest level of success utilizing the most up to date and safest technology available.
+With over 30 years of experience correcting all levels of refractive error, including astigmatism, you can feel confident that you will achieve the highest level of success, utilizing the most up to date and safest technology available.

 Types of Astigmatism